 Based on the manner in which we currently operate our business, the current and expected composition of our income and assets and the expected value of our assets (including the value of our goodwill, which is based on the expected price of our Class A ordinary shares in this offering), we believe we were not a PFIC for our taxable year ended December 31, 2021, and we do not expect to be a PFIC for our current taxable year.
 However, our PFIC status for any taxable year is an annual determination that can be made only after the end of that year and will depend on the composition of our income and assets and the value of our assets from time to time (which may be determined, in large part, by reference to the market price of our Class A ordinary shares, which could be volatile).
 Because we will hold a substantial amount of cash following this offering, we may be or become a PFIC if our market capitalization declines.
 Moreover, it is not entirely clear how the contractual arrangements between us, our consolidated VIEs and their shareholders will be treated for purposes of the PFIC rules, and we may be or become a PFIC if our consolidated VIEs are not treated as owned by us for these purposes.
 Accordingly, there can be no assurance that we will not be a PFIC for our current or any future taxable year.
-If we were a PFIC for any taxable year during which a United States Holder (as defined in "Taxation-Material U.S. Federal Income Tax Consequences") held ordinary shares, the United States Holder generally would be subject to adverse U.S. federal income tax Consequences-Passive Foreign Investment Company."
+If we were a PFIC for any taxable year during which a United States Holder (as defined in "Taxation-Material U.S. Federal Income Tax Consequences") held ordinary shares, the United States Holder generally would be subject to adverse U.S. federal income tax consequences, including increased tax liability on disposition gains and additional reporting requirements.
+See "Taxation-Material U.S. Federal Income Tax Consequences-Passive Foreign Investment Company."